sandywalker/smart-migrate/README.md

 How to Use
 =============

-The project is coded with NetBeans IDE 8.0 under jdk 1.6.0,use maven3.0 to manage the project's build.
+This project is coded by NetBeans IDE 8.0 under jdk 1.6.0,use maven3.0 to manage the project's build.

 You can run/debug the code by NetBeans IDE,or you can build an executable jar by **maven** with **maven-assembly-plugin**